Alberto0235/The-smart-physiotherapist/README.md

-# The-smart-physiotherapist

-You can find here all the files created for the project "The smart Physiotherapist".

-You can also get access to the impulses thanks to these links:

-Impulse 1: https://studio.edgeimpulse.com/studio/740207/impulse/4/learning/keras/12 , is the accurate model with a high accuracy training (92.6%).

-Impulse 2: https://studio.edgeimpulse.com/studio/741999/impulse/1/learning/keras/4 , is the optimized model using the merged dataset.

 # 🤖 The Smart Physiotherapist – Human Activity Recognition (HAR) via UWB Radar

 **Course/Context:** Hardware Architectures For Embedded and Edge AI Lab Project (Politecnico di Milano)